 When considering any alternative form of travel the real question becomes; is it better than taking a flight?
 Obviously, this would depend on the type of train and even the class, but in general, which is best?
 For this, we’ll compare the different aspects of travel; comfort, amenities, time, accessibility and ease.

-Well anytime you don’t have to come to the train station 2 hours in advance and wasting an hour on the otherside picking up your luggage is an instant improvement.
-Even the bare minimum price for a seat is no less comfortable worse that an airline seat.
-To be honest its as equally uncomfortable, but at least you have the benefit of getting out of your seat.
-I will always hold true to the fact that there is no other form of travel as uncomfortable as flying, and in that case, its an easy win for the trains.
+Well anytime you don’t have to come to the train station 2 hours in advance and wasting an hour on the other side picking up your luggage is an instant improvement.
+Even the bare minimum price for a seat is no less comfortable worse than an airline seat.
+To be honest, it’s as equally uncomfortable, but at least you have the benefit of getting out of your seat.
+I will always hold true to the fact that there is no other form of travel as uncomfortable as flying, and in that case, it’s an easy win for the trains.

 It goes without saying that the standing tickets are a serious degree less comfortable.
 The people who have these tickets literally have to find space anywhere you can find it.
-I myself found myself hugging my knees next to the carriage door for a number of hours, but still better than a god damn flight.
+I myself found myself hugging my knees next to the carriage door for several hours, but still better than a god damn flight.

 It also goes without saying that getting a bed increases your comfort significantly.
 You have your own entire space where nobody can invade your space.
 Obviously not total luxury having to share the space with 3-5 other passengers each with their own level of snoring, loudness and general annoyance, but you get to lay down.
 Good luck trying to afford that luxury on a flight.

 In pretty much every case (except cross country flights), if you were to take the high-speed train you would be at your destination in the same amount of time as a flight, without a doubt.
 Particularly when you take into consideration the bullshit you go through before actually stepping on the plane and the hassle of getting to the city centre once you’ve landed.
 The high-speed train will get you there in just as much time without half the hassle.